-The Orlando main campus has a learning site location in Orlando, Florida.
+The Orlando main campus has a satellite location for welding classes in Orlando, Florida.
 This facility includes approximately 10,000 square feet of two multi-purpose classrooms, a hands-on laboratory with welding stations, a break area, academic and administrative office space.
 The average student to faculty ratio for didactic courses is 24:1.
 The average student to faculty ratio for lab courses is 18:1.
-All admissions/ enrollment activities and student services are provided at the main campus for students attending training at the learning site location; therefore, this site has minimal administrative staff with limited administrative responsibilities.
+All admissions/ enrollment activities and student services are provided at the main campus for students attending training at the satellite location; therefore, this site has minimal administrative staff with limited administrative responsibilities.
 Personal computers and printers are available for student use.
-STC School of Welding Learning Site is located at 2400 Sand Lake Road, Suite 600, Orlando, FL 32809.
-The telephone number for the learning site is (407) 438-6000.
+The Orlando Satellite Location (Welding Classes) is located at 2400 Sand Lake Road, Suite 600, Orlando, FL 32809.
+The telephone number for this satellite location is (407) 438-6000.